 - Applications are also encourage applications from women, minorities, and citizens of all countries.

-Value of Fellowship: The Middle East Initiative offers ten-month stipends of $32,000 to pre-doctoral fellows and $50,000 to all other fellows.
+- The Middle East Initiative offers ten-month stipends of $40,000 to pre-doctoral fellows and $58,000 to postdoctoral fellows.
+Pre-doctoral fellows are not benefits eligible.
 Interested candidates are encouraged to apply for other sources of funding.
 All applicants should clearly indicate on their application form whether they are seeking full or partial funding, and indicate other potential funding sources.
 Non-stipendiary appointments are also offered, but the application process remains the same.

 Duration of Fellowship: 10 months